 - When you add content, always ensure that the content is geo specific.
 If it isn’t, put it on the root domain rather than a location sub domain.

 - Use Google Analytics to set up filters to monitor city-specific traffic.

-- As a general rule, it pays to treat city subdomains or subdirectories as if they were a stand alone web site even if you’re running them all with one This applies to posting location specific content in the appropriate place .
-For example -if you install a picture gallery for your Sydney Cupcake bakery, you would place the content in Sydney.YummyCupcakes.com/Gallery or YummyCupcakes.com/Sydney/Gallery.
+- As a general rule, it pays to treat city subdomains or subdirectories as if they were a stand alone web site even if you’re running them all with one.
+This applies to posting location specific content in the appropriate place .
+For example -if you install a picture gallery for your Sydney eyelid surgery, you would place the content in Sydney.yourpracticename.com/gallery or yourpracticename.com/sydney/eyelid-surgery.

 - Get started with these schema resources:

 If you don’t want to undo all the hard work involved in optimising your site for local SEO purposes here are the thing’s you should avoid at all costs: